15 Use Cases of Digital Twins Across the Industry

 Training can be costly and risky.
 Learning new things means there will be mistakes.
 And mistakes in the real world can be expensive as well as dangerous.

 But with a digital twin, employees can learn new processes in a virtual environment before they're used in the real world, making for a smoother, safer learning curve.
-Manufacturers can use digital twins to enhance worker training to empower them with the necessary skills and knowledge.
+This is one of the essential digital twin use cases where manufacturers can enhance worker training, empowering them with the necessary skills and knowledge and mitigating risks associated with on-the-job learning.